Vheey77/alx-low_level_programming/0x00-hello_world/README.md

-(3) Compiling a C file and creeating an executable named cisfun (4) A C program that prints using the function puts followed by a new line (5) A C program that prints using the function printf followed by a new line
+(3) Compiling a C file and creeating an executable named cisfun (4) A C program that prints using the function puts followed by a new line (5) A C program that prints using the function printf followed by a new line (6) A C program that prints the size of various types